efsalvarenga/CV/index.md

-- 14 years' experience and passionate about complex industries, capturing in-depth commercial awareness across E&P, refining, transportation, utilities and new energies
+- 14 years' experience and passionate about technology, capturing in-depth commercial awareness for technical industries such as oil & gas, utilities and new energies
-- Skillful in slicing and dicing complex problems into manageable sub-components
+- Skilful in slicing and dicing complex problems into manageable sub-components
 - My engineering background is supported by further academic education in operational research and management sciences
-- Curious with technology, up-to-date through technical societies, academic, industry papers and self-development
+- Curious with current research, up-to-date through technical societies, academic publications, industry papers and self-development
 - Out of the office I enjoy spending time with my family, power-lifting, trekking and cycling

 > Find me on [LinkedIn](https://www.linkedin.com/in/efs-alvarenga/) or contact me on [e-mail](estevao.alvarenga@gmail.com).